ChaeOkay/P3_Research_JQuery_AJAX/readme.md

 - (in index.html.erb)
 - 'link_to' creates an '< a href >' tag.
 This link will show the `new.html.erb` view.
 Run `rake routes` for more information.
-- add 'remote:true': this tells Rails that we want to prevent the default and that we'll have an ajax event
+- add 'remote: true': this tells Rails that we want to prevent the default and that we'll have an ajax event
 - create file 'new.js.erb' and add the following code:

         $('#show_form').html('<%= escape_javascript(render :partial => "form") %>')